 This huge nature reserve (580 km²) is a fabulous adventure zone for hikers.
-They set off laden with bulky backpacks and hiking poles, but I realised I wouldn’t be able to carry all my photographic equipment, tent and food (around 25 kilos in all) through those hills and valleys.
+They set off laden with bulky backpacks and hiking poles, but I realized I wouldn’t be able to carry all my photographic equipment, tent and food (around 25 kilos in all) through those hills and valleys.
 So I decided to bivouac at Hornvik and explore in different directions from my base camp.

 It is possible to make a day-trip to Hornvik (a three-hour boat trip in the morning, and a three-hour trip back, leaving at 4 pm), so avoiding having to camp, – but this leaves you very little time to explore.
 You can also camp out overnight if you go on a group trip with a tour operator, where everything is organized for you.

-I made another choice, since I wanted to take the time to immerse myself in nature, cut off from the rest of the world, to experience as much a personal adventure as a photographic one.
-If such a Robinson Crusoe challenge suits you, then simply buy an “unaccompanied” ticket, without forgetting this all important detail: the boat only returns every five days.
+I made another choice since I wanted to take the time to immerse myself in nature, cut off from the rest of the world, to experience as much a personal adventure as a photographic one.
+If such a Robinson Crusoe challenge suits you, then simply buy an “unaccompanied” ticket, without forgetting this all-important detail: the boat only returns every five days.
 Better not miss it!

-We left on the Sunday morning at 9 am, and there were twenty of us clambering aboard.
+We left on a Sunday morning at 9 am, and there were twenty of us clambering aboard.
 I took a place on the rear deck so I could take photographs during the crossing.
 There were people from many different nationalities around me, with radiant faces and smiles.
 We all knew this was going to be a great adventure.

 From the path, I spied a campsite – the Arctic Fox Centre (based in Sudavik) that carries out fieldwork.
 I would go and have a cup of tea with them on the fourth day.

 When I arrived at the camping area, I saw just a single large tent very close to a stream.
-After having pitched my own, I went to say hello to the only neighbour in sight:
+After having pitched my own, I went to say hello to the only neighbor in sight:

 – “Good afternoon.
 I’m Michael, photographer.”